 We, African ICANN Community members participating in the ICANN 58th International Public meeting in Copenhagen and attending the joint AFRALO / AfrICANN meeting on Wednesday 15 March 2017, discussed the At-Large review report issued by the external reviewer “ITEMS” for public comment.

-While we support some recommendations in the report, such as the limitation of the number of terms of the At-Large Advisory Committee (ALAC) members, the definition of metrics of participation, the improvement of outreach efforts, etc., we have a big concern concerning the other recommendations.
+While we support some recommendations in the report, such as the limitation of the number of terms of the At-Large Advisory Committee (ALAC) members, the definition of metrics of participation, the improvement of outreach efforts, etc, we have a major concern with other recommendations.

-In this report, the reviewers speak about reforming At-Large rather than reviewing it, which is largely reflected in the various recommendations.
+In the report, reviewers talk of reforming At-Large rather than reviewing it, which is largely reflected in various recommendations.

 The report proposes a significant change in the structure of At-Large suggesting: